The-Marcy-Lab-School/problem-set-x-trees/README.md

 ## Directions
 Respond to short response questions in clear, concise sentences directly within this file.
 Use markdown to ensure that your answers are formatted correctly.

-Complete code challenges in `exercises.js` or `exercises.py`.
+Complete code challenges in `exercises.js`.

 Use Test Driven Development to guide you.
 For JavaScript, run `npm install` to download dependencies.
 Run `npm test` to run tests locally.
-For Python, run `pytest`.
 Ensure all tests are passing before submitting this problem set.

 ### Short Response Questions